rlertola/Full-Stack-App-with-React-and-a-REST-API/README.md

 npm start
 ```

-To reset the database, cd to /api and type:
+To load sample info from the database, cd to /api and type:

 ```
 npm run seed